quietly-turning/9th/readme.txt

 https://youtu.be/5_oZa5200II?t=376

-I think it's fine to like songs like Beethoven's 9th Symphony, but that it's important — *especially* if you the reader are a relatively well-off white man — to acknowledge it's not the definition of good music, and that you owe it to yourself as a citizen of the broader world to seek out new music you're unfamiliar with.
+I think it's fine to like songs like Beethoven's 9th Symphony, but that it's important — *especially* if you-the-reader are a relatively well-off white man — to acknowledge it's not the definition of good music, and that you owe it to yourself as a citizen of the broader world to seek out new music you're unfamiliar with.